SaiChang/hello-world/README.md

 # hello-world

-the first repository I built in github
+My name is Sai Chang.
+I am very glad to code in github.